 Does Harvard superscore the SAT?

-On their official website, Harvard stated, “We do not create superscores for applicants.”
-If you choose to send us your test scores, when we review your application, we will take into consideration the highest test scores you received in each section across all of the SAT test dates, as well as the strongest sitting you had for the ACT.
-When evaluating your scores, even though we’re trying to know “does Harvard superscore the SAT scores?”, Harvard will always take into account the level of education you have completed.
+Harvard’s official website states, “We do not create superscores for applicants.”
+If you choose to send in your test scores, Harvard will consider the highest scores you received in each section across all SAT test dates and your best overall ACT performance.
+Even if Harvard does not superscore your SAT scores, the university will always consider the level of education you have completed.

-Students at certain educational institutions have the opportunity to “superscore” their exams.
+Students at certain educational institutions can “superscore” their exams.
 However, this is not a possibility in the admissions process for Harvard.
-With Superscoring, students would select their highest test scores in a given section from across multiple sittings in order to participate in the “superscoring” system.
+With Superscoring, students would select their highest test scores in a given section from across multiple sittings to participate in the “superscoring” system.

 The ability to combine and compare individual section scores from multiple test dates typically results in a “superscore” that is higher than the composite score obtained from a single sitting of either the ACT or the SAT.
 Students will want to include the test date on which they achieved the highest overall score when submitting applications to schools that do not accept superscores.

 Students’ confidence and, potentially, the quality of their applications can be negatively impacted if they take an official ACT or SAT test before they have had adequate time to prepare for it.
-Students may find themselves wishing they had the ability to “hide” portions of their testing history if the colleges of their dreams end up requiring that they send all of their scores.
+Students may find themselves wishing they could “hide” portions of their testing history if the colleges of their dreams require that they send all of their scores.

-Though we’re trying to know “does Harvard superscore the SAT scores?” and the answer is a “No”, students should participate in practice tests that are timed and proctored and should be administered in settings that are similar to those found on actual exams.
+As Harvard does not superscore your SAT scores, students should participate in practice tests that are timed and proctored and should be administered in settings similar to those found on actual exams.
 The feedback that students receive from practice tests is both more immediate and more specific.

 Students shouldn’t register for the actual exams until they have a solid understanding of what will be asked of them and have allowed themselves a sufficient amount of time to perform multiple mock exams and reflect on their performance.